Abhi-she-k/TheWeatherApp/README.md

 # TheWeatherApp
-Created a weather app that gives accurate weather stats for cities across the world using the weathermap api (https://openweathermap.org/api)
+Created a weather app that gives accurate weather stats for cities across the world using the openweathermap api (https://openweathermap.org/api)

 HomePage: